rlvlad/wt-project-2025/docs/src/sections/filters.typ

     _seq("B", "C", disable-src: true, comment: [[user != null] ? redirect]) }),
   comment: [
-    The `UserChecker` filter checks, once the client accesses the Login or Register webpage, if the User is logged.
+    The `UserChecker` filter checks, once the client accesses the Login or Register webpage, if the User is logged in.

     #v(0.1em)